RBVI/chimerax-recipes/gaussian_cube_atoms/gcatoms.md

 # Make atoms for Gaussian cube file

 ChimeraX can display wave-function volume data from Gaussian cube format files but it ignores the atoms listed in the file.
-This script makes a model for the atoms.
+Zack Gainsforth asked about how to show the atoms.
+This script makes the atoms.
 First you open the Gaussian cube file and then this script.

     open wfc_K001_B329wfc.cube
     open make_atoms.py